 Talent is half the battle when it comes to success in the music industry.
 Some will argue that talent is far less of a battle than the art of consistency and perseverance.
 What have you worked at for thousands of hours in your past?
 How good are you at focusing?
 Do you find yourself hopping from one interest to the next pretty often?

 Hard work and determination are supercritical.
 You could have all the talent in the world, but if you just sit back and think that success will fall in your lap, you won't make it very far at all.
-Talented people get beaten by hard workers that have less talent than them every single day.
-If you are super talented and super consistent in your efforts, you may be onto something.
+Talented people get beaten by hard workers with less talent than them every day.
+You may be onto something if you are super talented and consistent in your efforts.

 Consider your field of talent.
 Do you play an instrument?
 Instrumentalists tend to make much more with local gigs in comparison to a singer.
 Do you make beats?
 Producers can often find local and online opportunities for selling their instrumentals.
 Are you good at multiple things that could make you money in the music world?
 You may be a singer that is also good at mixing and can make money doing both.
 Do you read music?
 You can find paid opportunities in the classical and jazz music world.